-Quinoa has more fat than other grains, providing small amounts alpha linoleic acid, an omega 3 fat that also helps reduce inflammation.
+Quinoa has more fat than other grains, providing small amounts alpha-linoleic acid, an omega 3 fat that also helps reduce inflammation.
 Quinoa provides double the amount of calcium as whole wheat.
 That’s a lot of nutrition in a tiny grain!

 Great Choice for Special Dietary Needs

-It is a great carbohydrate choice for diabetics, due to its high protein and fiber content, but the carbohydrate content should still be considered when fitting it into a diabetic meal pattern (1 cup does contain 39g of carbohydrate, or about 2.5 carbohydrate servings!).
+It is a great carbohydrate choice for diabetics, due to its high protein and fiber content, but the carbohydrate content should still be considered when fitting it into a diabetic meal pattern (1 cup does contain 39g of carbohydrate or about 2.5 carbohydrate servings!).

 Quinoa can be either purchased in packaged containers or in bulk.
 The most common kind of quinoa is generally off-white, but black or red quinoa is also becoming more readily available.
-If purchasing in bulk, makes sure it has not been exposed to moisture and there is quick turnover of the product to ensure freshness.
+If purchasing in bulk makes sure it has not been exposed to moisture and there is a quick turnover of the product to ensure freshness.